szmpns/Article-API/README.md

 * imported articles are assigned to the user who triggers the import
 * duplicate imported articles are skipped based on `title + content + author_id`
 * HTTPS is expected to be handled in production by a **reverse proxy**

+### Security (HTTPS)

+The application itself runs over HTTP inside Docker.

+In production, secure communication should be handled by a reverse proxy such as Nginx or Traefik, which terminates TLS and forwards traffic to the FastAPI app.

+Example production flow:

+Client -> HTTPS -> Reverse Proxy -> HTTP -> FastAPI app

 ---